| Join

 the information on this site, except for occasional poetic

 license taken by our caravan mistress (Lynne), is all true.
+The hypnotique

 effect of incense and perfumed oils have been a part of romance